MicrosoftDocs/power-platform/power-platform/admin/introduction-to-data-groups.md

 ---
 title: Data groups | Microsoft Docs
-description: Walkthrough of how to use data groups in PowerApps.
+description: Walkthrough of how to use data groups in Power Apps.
 author: manasmams
 manager: kvivek
 ms.service: power-platform